neoforged/Documentation/docs/resources/client/textures/atlases.md

   @Override
   protected void gather ()
   {
-    // Creates a new "gui" atlas for the mod's namespace SourceList gui = atlas(
+    // Creates a new texture atlas source for the "blocks" atlas SourceList blocks = atlas(
-      ResourceLocation.fromNamespaceAndPath("example_mod", "gui")
+      ResourceLocation.fromNamespaceAndPath("example_mod", "blocks")
     );

-    // Adds the "resources/assets/example_mod/textures/gui/sprites" folder
+    /* Adds the "resources/assets/example_mod/textures/blocks"
-    // as a source for the atlas
+       directory as a source for the atlas.

+       Adding "block/" at the start of every ResourceLocation's path.

+       This will result in "example_mod:block/<my_block>".
+    */
-    gui.addSource(new DirectoryLister("gui/sprites", ""));
+    gui.addSource(new DirectoryLister("blocks", "block/"));
   }
 }
 ```